 - Third party contract review and approval

 All of these aspects are analyzed within the assessment.
-Once a security assessment is complete, the school receives a report on the findings, highlighting areas of improvement and recommendations.
+Once a security risk assessment is complete, the school receives a report on the findings, highlighting areas of improvement and recommendations.

 All together, the information within the reports helps schools identify gaps in security so they can address their weak areas in need of improvement.

-“The assessment gives us a clear picture of the state of the security profile of an institution,” Battista adds.
+“The assessment gives us a clear picture of the state of the security profile of an institution,” Relf adds.
 “The information in it is a key tool for an institution to understand its security posture and focuses on addressing potential severe gaps in its security infrastructure.”

 The initial information in the report helps schools understand where they currently stand in terms of security.
 From there, security experts from Collegis lay out actionable steps to help alleviate security risks and strengthen the institution’s security measures.

-“The security roadmap will give an idea of the steps required to get the institution started on a path to security maturity,” Battista explains.
+“The security roadmap will give an idea of the steps required to get the institution started on a path to security maturity,” Relf explains.
 “The risk register then tells us the amount of work that would need to be completed and defines the scope of work.”

-Taking action after the security assessment
+Taking action after the security risk assessment

 “It is important to understand that cybersecurity is not a one-and-done solution.
 It’s a culture, and periodically needs reassessment and evaluation,” Relf says.
 “The same can be said for the other risk items from an assessment.”